-For FY2020, the AC had:
+For FY2022, the AC had:

-(i) reviewed the internal and external audit plans, including the nature and scope of work before commencement of these audits;
+- (i) reviewed the internal and external audit plans, including the nature and scope of work before commencement of these audits; - (ii) met up with the internal and external auditors, without the presence of the Management, to review and discuss the findings set out in their respective reports to the AC.
+Both the internal and external auditors confirmed that they had received the full cooperation of the Management and no restrictions were placed on the scope of audit; - (iii) reviewed and approved the consolidated statement of comprehensive income, statements of financial position, consolidated statement of changes in equity, consolidated cash flows and auditors' reports; - (iv) conducted an annual review of the performance of FKT and reviewed the non-audit services provided by FKT.
+Audit fees amounting to \$\$117,000 are to be paid to FKT for FY2022.
+The non-audit fees of \$\$12,000 were paid to FKT for the provision of non-audit services to the Group during FY2022.
+FKT had also confirmed their independence in this respect.
+Based on its evaluation of the external auditors for FY2022 and review of all non-audit services provided by the external auditors, and taking into consideration the external auditors' confirmation of independence, the AC was of the view that the level of non-audit services provided and the non-audit fees received in FY2022 would not prejudice the independence and objectivity of the external auditors; and

-- (ii) met up with the internal and external auditors, without the presence of the Management, to review and discuss the findings set out in their respective reports to the AC.
-Both the internal and external auditors confirmed that they had received the full cooperation of the Management and no restrictions were placed on the scope of audit; - (iii) reviewed and approved the consolidated statement of comprehensive income, statements of financial position, consolidated statement of changes in equity, consolidated cash flows and auditors' reports; - (iv) reviewed the audit services provided by FKT during FY2020.
-Audit fees amounting to S\$88,000 are to be paid to FKT for FY2020.
-No non-audit fees were paid to FKT for the provision of non-audit services to the Group during FY2020.
-FKT had also confirmed their independence in this respect; - (v) confirmed that the Company had complied with Rule 712 of the Catalist Rules in relation to the appointment of a suitable auditing firm to meet its audit obligations.
+(v) confirmed that the Company had complied with Rule 712 of the Catalist Rules in relation to the appointment of a suitable auditing firm to meet its audit obligations.

 FKT, the appointed auditors of the Group, is registered with the Accounting and Corporate Regulatory Authority in Singapore.
-With eleven partners, FKT currently has total staff strength of about 220.
-Mr Chang Fook Kay is the audit partner in charge of the Group for FY2020.
+With twelve partners, FKT currently has total staff strength of about 220.
+Mr Toh Kim Teck is the audit partner in charge of the Group for FY2022.